 B. No excess of expenditures over appropriations

 Michigan Public Act 621 of 1978 provides that a local unit shall not incur expenditures in excess of the amounts appropriated.
-During the year ended June 30, 2016, the District was out of compliance with the Act as follows:
+During the year ended June 30, 2017, the District was in compliance with the Act.